 When we think we already have the answers, when life has already disappointed us too many times, our courage to take new risks may fail.
 Just like Zechariah who discovers God’s promise in a deeply spiritual moment, in the Temple, during the offering of the incense, in a solemn moment, in the silence granted by the privilege of being in the presence of God.

-On the contrary, Mary is the woman of simplicity, a woman that believes life, who has not lost her faith in the possibility that something could change.
+On the contrary, Mary is the woman of simplicity, a woman that believes in life, who has not lost her faith in the possibility that something could change.
 She is a woman, simple like the home she lived in, like her quotidian anonymity, who did not worry about demonstrating anything to others.

 He who wants to have everything under control will never be able to believe whole-heartedly in the promises of another person.
 King David, for example, believed that he was even king of his own life and that of others, to the point that he even believes that he can control the presence of God.
-In fact, he tries to build a house for God, as a way of control God’s presence for Him.
+In fact, he tries to build a house for God, as a way of controlling God’s presence for Him.

 It is God that promises, and we are asked to trust.
 And God never leaves a life without a promise; He always has a desire for us; He always finds a way to invite us to walk with Him.
 It is He who promises to stay with us always because we will never be capable of doing as much with Him.

 The promise ought to take a form, otherwise, it is nothing more than words.
 The shoot promises the blossom and the clouds allow us to hope for the rains.
 Even the promise of God takes a form, it incarnates itself, growing slowly, to the point when it reveals to us the fullness of the Father’s tenderness.